 It can be quite challenging to use these kinds of tools by yourself.
 You have to read and understand the documentation, organize your data properly so the tool knows how to read it, write the command or build a script that will run the tool, and have the proper system configuration…

 It can also cause a mess in your computer as the amount of files produced by these tools is not small.
-It can be hard to do proper analysis and a pain to navigate through the myriad of results that each tool can produce.
+It can be hard to do a proper analysis and a pain to navigate through the myriad of results that each tool can produce.
 Managing the data adds a lot of burden in a task that should be simple.
 It is prone to error and resource-consuming.

 QMENTA can help you with that because all the previous tools are available in the QMENTA platform.
 You can just plug your data into the platform and start analyzing.
 It takes seconds to start the analysis and just a few clicks.
 All the results are saved afterwards and organized in your project for you to inspect.